leslie-alldridge/typescript-backpacker/README.md

 ## Vision

-To learn React and Redux in Typescript.
+To learn React and Redux with Typescript.

 ## Goals (Personal)